Vin-Okumu/Bikes-Share/README.md

 #### Case Study: How would Cyclistic Bike-Share navigate speedy success?
 In this hypothetical scenario, I take on the role of a data analyst working on the marketing team at Cyclistic, a bike-share company in Chicago.
 In this scenario, the director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, the underlying task is to understand how casual riders and annual members use Cyclistic bikes differently.
 The insights are expected to help the marketing team design a new strategy to convert casual riders into annual members.

 In attempting to understand how casual riders use Cyclistic bikes differently compared to annual members, I opted to visualize user preferences to provide a clear picture about how the two user types use Cyclistic bikes differently.
 Therefore, for this scenario, I opted to create a data viz on Tableau public.
-The charts featured on the dashboard, *linke shared later in the write-up*, aimed to visualize:
+The charts featured on the dashboard, *link shared later in the write-up*, aimed to visualize:

 ➡️ Bike type preference by type of user *casual rider or annual member*